input-output-hk/peras-design/docs/reports/tech-report-1.md

 ### Process-wise

-The following picture sketches the architecture of the project and the interaction between the various "domains" relevant to the Innovation team's work
+The following picture sketches the architecture of the project and the interaction between the various "domains" relevant to Innovation team.
+Black lines represent _implemented_ direct relations, grey lines and boxes represent _planned_ relations and tools, green lines represent _expected_ feedback relations.

 ![Peras Project Architecture](../diagrams/peras-high-level-architecture.jpg)